 Tooth Extractions – Marysville, WA

 Everyone at Allen Creek Family Dentistry works to ensure you have a healthy smile that lasts a lifetime.
-However, there are times when tooth extractions in Marysville, WA may be the best option.
+However, there are times when tooth extractions in Marysville may be the best option.
 Rest assured that if you or a loved one ever needs to have a tooth removed, the procedure will be performed with skill and a focus on your comfort and well-being.
 If you have questions or would like to discuss this common procedure further, please contact our office to schedule an appointment.

 - Experienced Team of Four Dentists